miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

 - Transaction:
 	- a transaction is valid if the public_key generated from sender_address validates the unsigned_hash of the transaction against the transactions signature
 	- nonce is counted from 0 to n
-	- TODO: fee, is it in neutro? or in fractions/parts of neutro?
+	- TODO: fee (is it in neutro? or in fractions/parts of neutro?)

 - Wallet:
 	- nonce is counted from 0 to n